Biblical and Modern Israeli Hebrew: What's the Difference?

 The short answer is that Modern Israeli Hebrew is surprisingly similar to Biblical Hebrew, and in many ways it's even easier to learn.
 For an Israeli reading the Torah is like reading Hamlet for an English speaker.
 However if you could magically transport an Israeli into biblical times or bring back Moses into modern day Israel, both would have trouble just sitting and shmoozing with other people.

-- They don't use vowels... except when they do!
+- They don't write vowels... except when they do!
 Ancient Hebrew didn't normally use vowels.
 The vowels and other markings were actually developed in ancient times to ensure people would pronounce prayers and bible passages correctly, and those same vowels are still used today to teach children or clarify pronunciation in dictionaries.

 - Most basic words!
 Simple phrases such as "this is my house" or "I love my mom" are said pretty much the same today as back then.